abdulh70/alx-zero_day/0x03-git/README.md

-i am learning to connecting my terminal and github
+i am learning to connecting my terminal and github correctly